prose/starter/_posts/2021-02-16-good-cops-quit.md

-cops should quit in real life, too
+cops should quit in real life
 don't colonize, end the lies